kyang5/coursedescriptions/source/comp150.rst

 Outcome
 ----------------------

-Ability to write programs to manage and transform data; broad understanding of foundations of computing.
+Empowerment to manage and transform masses of data; understanding of technical, societal, and ethical issues involved.

 Syllabi
 ----------------------